JarvusInnovations/gatekeeper/README.md

     You should now be able to open http://localhost:7080/ on your workstation and use the application.

-    Register a user account for yourself using the online signup form.
+    Create a user account for yourself using the online register form.
 Then run `shell-mysql-local` to enter an interactive MySQL shell and run this SQL statement to upgrade the access level for all registered users:

     ```sql
     UPDATE gatekeeper.people SET AccountLevel = "Developer";